feizc/GameTag/README.md

 # Introduction

-This repository is an official implementation for **GameTag**, which can generate sequence tags from tandem mass spectra with cooperative game learning.
+This repository is an official implementation for **GameTag**, which can generate sequence tags for MS/MS with cooperative game learning.

+Please send any questions, comments or bug reports to feizhengcong@ict.ac.cn.

+GameTag is a sequence tag generation algorithm for MS/MS specra.
+GameTag accrpts MS/MS spectra in the format of mgf, which can be  transformed from other formats by Open-pFind.

-## Requirements
+# Requirements
 * Python 3
 * numpy
 * [PyTorch](http://pytorch.org/) (>1.0)